electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	WARNING: Extractor.execute failed to run external extractor 'sasquatch -p 1 -be -d 'squashfs-root' '%e'': [Errno 2] No such file or directory: 'sasquatch', 'sasquatch -p 1 -be -d 'squashfs-root' '%e'' might not be installed correctly
 	851968        0xD0000         Squashfs filesystem, big endian, version 2.0, size: 2076096 bytes, 389 inodes, blocksize: 65536 bytes, created: 2015-06-30 08:57:47

-What are those warnings and why is my folder `squashfs-root` empty?
-Apparently sasquatch is not installed in my system and `$ sudo apt search sasquatch` does not return any result.
-Allright it's not the first time I have to compile and install something from source on my system.
+What are those warnings and why is my folder <tt>squashfs-root</tt> empty?
+Apparently sasquatch is not installed in my system and
+<tt>$ sudo apt search sasquatch</tt> does not return any result.
+Allright it's
+not the first time I have to compile and install something from source on my system.
 It's strange however that the Debian repos are missing this useful piece of software.
-Sasquatch is downloaded from [\[8\]][8] and `build.sh` does all the requisite stuff for building and installing.
+Sasquatch is downloaded from [\[8\]][8] and <tt>build.sh</tt> does all the requisite stuff for building and installing.

 Obviously this is not so easy.
 The building fails with a ton of messages like the following: